 Your Options for Gum Grafting

 The traditional treatment involves using the patient's own tissue.
 This technique often gives the best surgical outcomes.
-However, an additional surgery site can cause considerable discomfort and a longer healing time for the patient.
+However, an additional surgery site can cause some discomfort and a longer healing time for the patient.
 Allografts are an attractive and less invasive alternative.
 It involves using donated dermal tissue.
 Recent advancements in Allografts have improved surgical outcomes and so considerably decreased patient post-up pain.
 We always use the most advanced products available for the best possible surgical outcomes.
+However, the best results will be achieved with the patients own tissues.

-You will have your unique treatment plan and the choice of donor tissue to achieve the best possible result will be discussed.
+You will have your unique treatment plan and the choice of donor tissue to achieve the best possible result for you will be discussed.
 We want to ensure the most comfortable treatment for you.

 Gum grafting surgery takes approximately one hour for 1-3 teeth.
+After we have completed the grafting procedure and inspected the graft site carefully, we will send the patient home with all the information needed to properly care for their gums in the post-operative stages.
 The patient must be on a soft food diet for 6 weeks afterwards.
 After this time the gums are functionally the same as pre-surgery.
 Full recovery takes about one year and tissues can continue to grow throughout the first year.

 Learn More About Gum Grafts Today